 The subsequent information provides a detailed report on how the local board governs the hospital system, its administrators, and the medical staff it employs to deliver the lifetime of care our community members want and deserve.

 Tift Regional Health System is a growing, not-for-profit hospital system serving 12 counties in South Central Georgia and population of over 260,000.
 Tift Regional Health System is comprised of Tift Regional Medical Center, Southwell Medical, and numerous physician practices located throughout the region.

 Through this integrated network, Tift Regional Health System offers the community access to more than 140 physicians with expertise in over 30 specialties and employs 2,600 talented staff.

 Our dedicated workforce strives every day to provide high quality and safe care to all patients, and to make our community a better, more desirable place to live.

 Tift Regional Health System’s growth has allowed our services to expand and provide the community with a wide-range of care, including signature services in surgery, oncology, cardiovascular care, women’s health, neurodiagnostics, geriatric psychiatric care, radiology and more.

 In addition, we continue to invest in our local communities and deliver high quality and patient-centered care.
-We provided $59 million indigent and charity care, as well as provide a $578.4 million impact on the local economy.
+We provide $77.8 million in charitable and indigent care and have a $607.3 million impact on the local economy.
 More specifically: